-To calculate the future value of a monthly investment, enter the beginning balance, the monthly dollar amount you plan to deposit, the interest rate you expect to earn, and the number of years you expect to continue making monthly deposits, then click the "Compute" button.
+To calculate the future value of a monthly investment, enter the beginning balance, the monthly dollar amount you plan to deposit, the interest rate you expect to earn, and the number of years you expect to continue making monthly deposits, then click the "Calculate" button.

 Understanding Compounding Interest Earnings

 For those who have invested part of their income into an investment of some form, whether it be certificate of deposit, college funding account, a high interest savings account or retirement savings account, the interest yield on this portion of money makes all the difference to the future health of your investment holdings.
 Investments are not all created equal.
 Their net gain and how they fit in to your complete financial portfolio all depend on a variety of influential factors ranging from when the interest is compounded and the type of investment to the number of years your money sits in the account.

 The way your interest is compounded determines how much gain you will make from your investment in the long term.
 Options for this variable that are available to general investors typically include daily, weekly, monthly, quarterly, or annually compounded interest.
 As a rule, if all else stays constant, the more frequently your interest is compounded the more your savings will increase.
 Essentially, the earlier interest is compounded or added to your lump sum that you have invested, the sooner it can began earning interest of its own and the more net gains you will see in your account.